radiantearth/stac-spec/api-spec/README.md

 *map © OpenStreetMap contributors*

+The return format is a [GeoJSON](http://geojson.org) feature collection with features compliant with the [json spec]((../json-spec/json-spec.md) for STAC.
+It returns to a limit optionally requested by the client, and includes pageable links to iterate through any results past that limit.

 ## Specification

 The definitive specification for STAC is the [OpenAPI](http://openapis.org) 3.0 yaml document.
 This is available in several forms.
 The most straightforward for an implementor new to STAC is the [STAC-standalone.yaml](STAC-standalone.yaml).
 This gives a complete service with the main STAC endpoint.
-See the [online documentation](https://app.swaggerhub.com/apis/cholmesgeo/STAC-standalone/0.4.0) for the yaml rendered as interactive html.
+See the [online documentation](https://app.swaggerhub.com/apis/cholmesgeo/STAC-standalone/0.4.0) for the api rendered interactively.

 An OpenAPI 2.0 (swagger) version will be available soon, which can be useful for autogenerating client and server code.